denoptim-project/DENOPTIM/doc/doxygen/developer_manual.md

 The Unit Test classes can be found in their respective packages and they appear as one or more additional class/es.
 If you want to check on this independentely from the main packages you can find the Unit Tests on the voice __Files__ in the menu bar above.

 ### Functional Tests

+Under the directory _test_ there five different examples of DENOPTIM's runs and some of its most important features.
+Besides, there is a folder which collects all the so-called functional test, i.e., collection of automated runs testing the functionality of DENOPTIM (integration tests).
+All these tests and examples can be run by executing the relative shell script present in each folder.